So, your iPhone just self-destructed and reset itself saying that you had entered the wrong passcode too many times?

 In this article, I’m going to show you how to restore your lost iPhone data due to failed passcode attempts.

-Useful tip: You may be interested in getting an iPhone wallet case like this one (on Amazon), if you are used to keep your iPhone in a busy pocket and accidentally activate the screen while put your hand in your pocket.
+Useful tip: You may be interested in getting an iPhone wallet case like this one (on Amazon) if you are used to keeping your iPhone in a busy pocket and accidentally activating the screen while putting your hand in your pocket.

 Note: the troubleshooting guides below apply to all iPhone models as long as the device runs under iOS 10 or later, which you probably are.
 Check it out via Settings > General > About.

 The answer is: when you hit the 10 wrong passcode input limit.